Jumping position

-The jumping position is a position used by equestrians when jumping over an obstacle.
-It usually involves what is known as the "forward seat" or "2 point" because the rider's legs provide two points over which the rider's weight is balanced on the horse.
-It was first developed by Captain Federico Caprilli.
-This involves the rider being centered over his or her feet, with the stirrup leathers perpendicular to the ground.
+The jumping position is a position used by equestrians when jumping over an obstacle, involving a combination of both a "forward seat" and "2 point" position.
+A rider in jumping position has their body centered over the horse's center of gravity and the saddle.
 Continuing a line upwards from the stirrup leathers, the head and shoulders fall in front of the line, as do the knees and the hips fall behind it.

 A correct jumping seat serves two purposes: